paulrougieux/biotrade/notebooks/definitions_and_harmonization.md

 <!-- #region -->
 # Harmonization

-## Automated renamming of column names
+## Automated renaming of column names

 Variable name harmonization is performed after the data is downloaded based on a mapping between the column names in different sources in